Pardot dynamic content is how you can personalize “Account Engagement” marketing assets such as emails, landing pages, forms, and your website.

 [@11:20] You’re unable to set a dynamic content variation using “is empty” or ‘is blank’ – in other words, a dynamic content variation requires that an actual field value is defined.

 These are the variation rule options available, seen in the images below:

 - “contains” (when it’s a dropdown field)

-Even if you add that blank value on a form, and it’s a required field, Pardot still considers it to be an empty value.
-Pardot will kick back an error, asking a prospect to pick a different option.
+Even if you add that blank value onto a Pardot form (and the field is required), Pardot will kick back an error, asking the prospect to select a different option.

 4. 25 Variation Limit